tanweijie123/tp/docs/UserGuide.md

 ---
 ## Client-related Keywords
 All client-related keywords are described in this section.
-All of the commands here will interact with the Client List which is located at the [left of this program](#ui-orientation).
+All of the commands here will interact with the Client List which is located at the [left of the UI](#ui-orientation).

 <center><img src="images/ClientPanel.png" alt="client_panel" width="250" height="400" />
 <br/>Sample of Client List</center>